-2.4 In pursuing its purposes and in all of its activities, School Council shall promote diversity in its committees, task forces, teams, and other groups.
+2.4 In pursuing its purposes and in all of its activities, School Council shall promote inclusion, diversity, and equity in its committees, task forces, teams, and other groups.

 3.1 Academic Governance Council (AGC): is the senior academic governance body at MacEwan University.
 It is responsible for academic standards, integrity, policies and programs, as well as scholarship, research and creative activity at the University.

 3.2 Academic Staff: Employees of MacEwan University whose primary assignment is instruction and/or engagement with academic programming (B3000: AGC Bylaws, 3.0).
 This includes the Dean and Associate Deans.
 For the duration of the Collective Agreement, includes at least the following: Instructors and Professorial Ranks, Faculty/ School Advisors, Professional Resource Faculty Members (i.e. Librarians, Learning Specialists).

 3.3 Ad Hoc Committee: A committee established for a limited period to deal with a specific task or issue that will have formal status (including Terms of Reference) and that reports and makes recommendations to School Council.

 3.4 Bylaws: Sometimes referred to as a constitution, are a set of rules governing the operations of School Council and its committees.